 Movement in concrete can also be due to thermal expansion and contraction – when concrete is exposed to fluctuations in temperature.
 This is of particular concern when designing around something hot like say, a fireplace.
 Well the same general rule applies: concrete is going to move so don’t restrict it.

-When we design our fireplace mantels and surrounds, we design components so that they can expand and contract freely themselves, and also independently of the substrate upon which they are set.
+When we design our concrete fire pits, we design components so that they can expand and contract freely themselves, and also independently of the substrate upon which they are set.
 We also use high-performance blends, which are typically three times the strength of your average sidewalk.

 Ultimately, most concrete is only as strong as the substrate upon which it is set.
 This is why foundations can crack if the ground underneath them shifts too much and also why concrete tiles can crack if it set on a floor or wall that significantly shifts.
 Further, though concrete can withstand significant shifts in temperature, it will break down if exposed to direct open flame.

-In a future FAQ post, I’ll discuss the freeze-thaw resistance of concrete outdoor fire pits and fireplaces.
+In a future FAQ post, I’ll discuss the freeze-thaw resistance of concrete outdoor fire pits.